iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 ###  Clean Up

 Now that are tables have been cleaned, we can actually begin answering the questions of the `SQL Coding Challenge`.
-Before we do that, let's do a little more clean up and `Drop` our import schema and the tables associated with it as they are not needed anymore.
+Before we do that, let's do a little clean up and `Drop` our import schema and the tables associated with it as they are not needed anymore.

-If for whatever reason we needed to start over, we can easily run the `build_tables.sql`  and then the `normalize_table.sql` scripts and regenerate the data consistently.
+If for whatever reason you needed to start over, you can easily rerun the `build_tables.sql`  and then the `normalize_table.sql` scripts and regenerate the data consistently.

 `DROP TABLE` removes tables from the database.
 To empty a table of rows without destroying the table, use `DELETE` or `TRUNCATE`.

-The complete `cleaned_data.cleanup_tables.sql` script should look like...
+The complete `cleanup_db.sql` script should look like...

 ```sql
 /*